flockonus/archer/README.md

 ## version 2

-- correct the pId, maybe remove it, should be server side anyway
-- replay events with consistent timing
 - apply Phaser drag and drop example
+- WHY? correct the pId, maybe remove it, should be server side anyway
+- WHY? replay events with consistent timing
+- WHY? set a persistent pId (think of player dictionary too on server & client)
 - render archer doll
-- set a persistent pId (think of player dictionary too on server & client)